Kansas Absentee Ballot Guide

 - You can register to vote online if you have a Kansas drivers license.

-- You can use our Voter Registration Widget.
+- You can use our Voter Registration Tool.
 Print and sign your completed application and mail it to the address indicated on the form.

 - Finally, you can use the Kansas Voter Registration Form.
 Mail your completed form to your County Election Officer (the addresses are on the form).